 Lightsource bp begins construction on Trinidad and Tobago’s first utility-scale solar project

-The Honourable Dr Keith Rowley, Prime Minister of Trinidad and Tobago, attended the ceremony, along with Minister of Energy and Energy Industries, and Public Utilities, representatives from the project owners, bp Alternative Energy Trinidad and Tobago (bpAETT) and Shell Renewables Caribbean (Shell), and the project developer, Lightsource bp.
+The Prime Minister of Trinidad and Tobago, the Honourable Dr Keith Rowley, attended the ceremony, in company with Ministers of Energy and Energy Industries, and Public Utilities.
+The project owners also attended the ceremony, bp Alternative Energy Trinidad and Tobago (bpAETT) and Shell Renewables Caribbean (Shell), along with the project developer, Lightsource bp.

-The 112MWac/148MWp solar project is being built across two sites – Brechin Castle and Orange Grove, and is as it is expected to produce approximately 300,000MWh of green electricity per year, the equivalent to powering the equivalent of 42,500 Trinidadian homes.
+The 112MWac/148MWp solar project is being built across two sites – Brechin Castle and Orange Grove, and is expected to produce approximately 300,000MWh of green electricity per year, the equivalent to powering the equivalent of 42,500 Trinidadian homes.

 Lightsource bp has led the negotiations and the development of the project, applying their development, engineering, finance and new market entry experience to realise Trinidad and Tobago’s large-scale solar ambitions.
 Lightsource bp will continue to oversee the construction process on behalf of bp and Shell, with Grupotec Servicios Avanzados S.A. and SDV West Indies selected as the main contractors.